Percona-QA/pquery/README.md

 # What is pquery v2.0?
 What are the changes and features?
-pquery v2.0 is designed for multi-node cluster setup. it can load *different* SQL to the different cluster nodes. also it's possible to enable SQL randomizer only for some particular nodes. in general it supports the same features as v1.0. config file was introduced as replacement for many CLI options.
-QA engineer can specify if worker should be started for some node in config file by setting ```run = YES | NO``` option
+pquery v2.0 is designed for multi-node cluster setup. it can load *different* SQL to the different cluster nodes. also it's possible to enable SQL randomizer only for some particular nodes. in general it supports the same features as v1.0.

+config file was introduced as replacement for many CLI options.
+QA engineer can specify if pquery worker should be started for some node in config file by setting ```run = YES | NO``` option

 # What is the pquery framework?
 When the pquery binary is used in combination with the Bash scripted pquery framework and a medium spec QA server (Intel i7/16GB/SSD), a QA engineer can achieve 80+ mysqld crashes per hour.
 The pquery framework further offers automatic testcase creation, bug filtering, sporadic issue handling, true multi-threaded testcase reduction, near-100% bug reproducibility and much more.
 The pquery framework furthermore contains high quality SQL input files, and "already known bug" filter lists for Percona Server and MySQL Server.
 The pquery framework is also GPLv2 licensed, and available from GitHub here: https://github.com/Percona-QA/percona-qa